ordem-yoo/ordem-yoo/README.md

 ## Hello!
-I'm Ordem wants to be an app developer 🧑🏽‍💻📱
+I'm Ordem wants to be an app dev 🧑🏽‍💻📱

 ### Discord